 In Rice v.
 Asplund, a case that was resolved more than 30 years ago, the Family Court stated that it would need to be convinced that a key piece of information was either not provided when the current Orders were made, or there had been a significant change in the circumstances.

-The Court has been cautious to emphasise that although change is a constant in life, it must be of a significant nature in order to warrant a review of Final Orders.
+The Court has been cautious to emphasize that although change is a constant in life, it must be of a significant nature in order to warrant a review of Final Orders.

 Breach of Current Orders